in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

     </servlet-mapping>
 ```

-When we use Hibernate/JPA, we would need to configure a datasource, an entity manager factory, a transaction manager among a host of other things.
+When we use Hibernate/JPA, we would need to configure a datasource, an entity manager factory, and a transaction manager, among a host of other things.

 ```xml
     <bean id="dataSource" class="com.mchange.v2.c3p0.ComboPooledDataSource"